 Regulatory Uncertainty and Compliance Complexity

-Here you need to navigate complex frameworks like Regulation D, Regulation S, and emerging MiCA regulations in Europe.
-For global trading, your organization must invest heavily in legal expertise and adaptable infrastructure that can respond to regulatory changes quickly.
+Here, you need to navigate complex frameworks like Regulation D, Regulation S, and emerging MiCA regulations in Europe.
+For global trading, your organization must navigate these distinct jurisdictional “patchworks” with an adaptable infrastructure that can respond to regulatory changes quickly.

 Technology Infrastructure and Integration Challenges